bertmelis/VitoWiFi/README.md

 - VS1 (KW) and VS2 (P300) support.
 The older GWG protocol is also supported.
 - Non-blocking API calls
 - For the Arduino framework and POSIX systems (Linux, tested on a Raspberry Pi 1B)
-- Possible to use `SoftwareSerial` on ESP8266
+- Maximum flexibility for communication by supporting standard UART interfaces (HardwareSerial, `SoftwareSerial` on ESP8266) as well as a custom user-created interface.

 ## Contents